27 Aug Equity Release – debunking the myths

 - a smaller lump sum with a built-in reserve that you can draw down at a later date;

-- or even as an income that can be drawn either monthly /quarterly/ or annual to supplement your income.
+- or even as an income that can be drawn either monthly /quarterly/ or annually to supplement your income.

 The popularity of equity release in recent years has caused lenders to increase the number of products available and as such has created competition between the lenders to be more and more flexible and offer more favourable terms and to ensure clients are future-proofed.